 - The Kamen Riders in the Non-Serial Movie Paradise Lost are Psyga (Ψ Psi) and Orga (Ω Omega).

 - Kamen Riders appearing in the show's action stage shows are Alpha, Beta, and Gamma.

-- Who can forget the TV series GRSSK?
+- The TV series GRSSK.
 Seems the logo designers forgot that Sigma doesn't make an "e" sound.

 - Greek letters are often part of a Mad Lib Thriller Title, as lampshaded in the Discworld novel The Last Continent.

 - Speaking of Discworld, the unofficial motto of Unseen University is "Eta Beta Pi".

 - Edgar Allan Poe's How to Write a Blackwood Article, a parody of the (apparently poorly-written) horror stories in the magazine Poe wrote for, has the narrator being told to include some random Greek in her story just because the letters look cool:

 "The very letters have an air of profundity about them.
 Only observe, madam, the astute look of that Epsilon.
 That Phi ought certainly to be a bishop!
 Was there ever a smarter fellow than that Omicron?
 Just twig that Tau!"

 - The different social classes in Brave New World are Alpha, Beta, Gamma, Delta and Epsilon.